Phoenix police say man shot ex-girlfriend before ambush

 “No information suggests that he’s part of the ambush, but it’s an ongoing investigation,” Williams said.

-Police identified the gunman as 36-year-old Morris Jones and said they were still trying to learn about the circumstances preceding the incident.
-Detectives were gathering evidence and processing the scene Friday morning.
+Police identified the gunman as 36-year-old Morris Richard Jones III and said they were still trying to learn about the circumstances preceding the incident.

-Williams declined to say whether Morris has a criminal record or if police had been called to the home before.

 “This is just one more example of the dangers that officers face every day keeping us and our community safe,” Police Chief Jeri Williams said at an early morning news conference.
 “If I seem upset, I am.
 This is senseless.
 It does not need to happen and it continues to happen over and over again.”

-The immediate information will determine how the first officers respond as they get to the scene, he said.
+The immediate information would determine how the first officers respond as they get to the scene, he said.

 Traditionally, a barricaded suspect buys the police time to set up a perimeter and call a SWAT team, which could take 20 minutes to arrive.
 But if someone is injured inside, “the human factor takes over,” Grollnek said.
 “I’m the first one there, I’m going in.”